← Back to 史記

 使使 使使 使 使 使

 In the spring of the sixth year, Jin sent Xi Ke to Qi, and Qi made the consort observe him from within a curtain.
 When Xi Ke ascended, the consort laughed at him.
 Xi Ke said: 'If I do not avenge this, I will not again cross the river!'
 He returned and requested to attack Qi, but the Marquis of Jin did not permit it.
 When an envoy of Qi arrived at Jin, Xi Ke seized the four envoys of Qi at the inner part of the river and killed them.
 In the eighth year.
 Jin attacked Qi, and Qi gave the duke's son Qiang as a hostage to Jin.
 The Jin troops then left.
 In the spring of the tenth year, Qi attacked Lu and Wei.
-The grand masters of Lu and Wei went to Jin to request troops, all through Xi Ke.
+The grandees of Lu and Wei went to Jin to request troops, all through Xi Ke.
 Jin sent Xi Ke with eight hundred chariots as general of the middle army, Shi Xie as general of the upper army, and Luan Shu as general of the lower army, to save Lu and Wei and attack Qi.
-On the day Ren Shen of the sixth month, they met with the troops of the Marquis of Qi below Miji.
-On Gui You, they arrayed at Long, and Pang Choufu was the right of Duke Qing of Qi.
+On the day renshen of the sixth month, they met with the troops of the Marquis of Qi below Miji.
+On guiyou, they arrayed at Long, and Pang Choufu was the right of Duke Qing of Qi.
 Duke Qing said: 'Gallop them.
 When we defeat the Jin army, we will eat together.'
 They shot and injured Xi Ke, and blood flowed to his shoes.
 Ke wanted to return and enter the wall, but his driver said: 'I began to enter and was again injured.
 I did not dare to speak of the pain, fearing the soldiers.
 I wish you to endure it.'
 Then they again battled.
 They battled, and Qi was urgent.
 Chou Fu feared that the Marquis of Qi would be obtained, so he changed position, and Duke Qing was the right.
 The chariot tangled in wood and stopped.
 The young general of Jin, Han Jue, hid at the front of the chariot of the Marquis of Qi and said: 'My lord sent me, your minister, to save Lu and Wei.'
 He mocked him.
 Chou Fu made Duke Qing descend to take a drink, and thereby he got to flee, escaped, and entered his army.
 Xi Ke of Jin wanted to kill Chou Fu.
 Chou Fu said: 'To substitute for the lord and die and be seen mutilated, later ministers will have none who are loyal to their lords.'
 Ke released him, and Chou Fu then got to flee and return to Qi.
 Therefore, the Jin army pursued Qi to Maling.
 The Marquis of Qi requested to apologize with precious vessels, but they did not listen.
 They must get the person who laughed at Ke, Xiao Tong Shu Zi, and ordered Qi to have east fields.
 He replied and said: 'Shu Zi is the mother of the lord of Qi.
 The mother of the lord of Qi is also like the mother of the lord of Jin.
-Where will you place her?'
-Moreover, you attack with righteousness but use violence as the consequence.
-Is this permissible?'
+Where will you place her?
+Besides, you attack in the name of righteousness but follow it with violence.
+Can this be permissible?'
 Therefore, they then permitted it and ordered the return of the invaded lands of Lu and Wei.

 55